cs4241-21a/final_project/README.md

 -Some JS bugs when rendering
 -Making sure subtasks were linked with there parent -Visualization of subtasks
+-When clicking anywhere on a main task, even the Create Subtask button, it will hide/show existing subtasks.
+Clicking create subtask when there is exactly 1 subtask looks like the one subtask is being replaced.
+It's not, one is being hidden while another is created.

 What each group member was responsible for designing / developing